All blog posts

 In one of the previous episodes, we talked to OTA Insights.
 They have a ball pool in the office, a music room, ...
 To where can you go in your opinion?

-We also go pretty far.
-We also have an employee assistance program, for example.
-Because a person doesn't step in here and only think Arvesta at 8 and be mom and dad again at five.
-Your day is not compartmentalized into hours without, hours with problems.
+We also go quite far.
+For example, we have an employee assistance program.
+Because you don't walk in here and just think of Arvesta at 8 a.m. and then it's Mom and Dad again at 5 p.m.
+Your day isn't compartmentalized into hours without problems and hours with problems.
 As an employer, you can't always do anything about that.
-But recently I heard a real example of an employer offering a divorce coach in the event of a divorce.
-Then I think somewhere you still have to keep the line between private and work.
-And do something after hours then you shouldn't make that mandatory and come to that on your own if you feel like it.
-That to me is a very important one.
-In the end we are an employer and there is a little opportunistic side to that as I said.
-We also have to deliver, meet budgets and perform.
-For me, the boundary between private and work is really important.
+But recently I heard a real example of an employer offering divorce coaching during a divorce.
+In that case, I think you still have to maintain a boundary between your personal and professional life.
+And if you do something after hours, you shouldn't make it mandatory; you can come along yourself when you feel like it.
+That's a very important thing for me.
+Ultimately, we are an employer, and as I mentioned, there's a slight opportunistic side to that.
+We also have to deliver, meet budgets, and perform.
+For me, the boundary between personal and professional life is really important.

-I find it interesting that you say that that boundary needs to be guarded.
-I had recently heard a podcast by Ester Perel.
-She said just the opposite.
-That that is becoming much more blurred and even that the CEO is taking on a more priest-like role.
-What's your take on that?
+I find it interesting that you say that boundary needs to be guarded.
+I recently heard a podcast by Ester Perel.
+She said the exact opposite.
+That it's becoming much more blurred, and even that the CEO is taking on a more priestly role.
+What's your opinion on that?

-If someone comes to tell me something I will never turn it down, but I don't think that's any different or more than it used to be.
-You can't expect your leaders to be able to deal with all of that either.
-Those at that priest like to deal with it will have done so in the past.
-I think it has become more fluid because we are more open in general.
-There used to be no talking if you didn't feel good, but is that the trend - I don't know.
+If someone tells me something, I'll never reject it, but I don't think it's any different or more important than it used to be.
+You can't expect your leaders to handle everything.
+Anyone who handles it like a priest probably did the same in the past.
+I think it's become more fluid because we're generally more open.
+In the past, people didn't talk if they weren't feeling well, but is that the trend?
+I don't know.

-Just now I heard you talk about the jobs of the future.
-How can we guide our workers into a more digital future, for example?
-How do you look at AI and everything that's happening?
-What would be the impact of AI?
+I just heard you talking about the jobs of the future.
+How can we guide our employees toward a more digital future, for example?
+What's your perspective on AI and everything that's happening?
+What impact do you think AI will have?

-That's definitely going to play a role.
-I get a great presentation next week on how da AI can create a training program based on a set of needs.
-So why wouldn't we use that?
-It will never completely replace it, I think you are going to have a good co-pilot there.
+That will definitely play a role.
+I'm getting a great presentation next week about how AI can create a training program based on a number of needs.
+Why wouldn't we use that?
+It will never completely replace it, and I think it would be a good copilot.

 The future will tell.
 Then I can only thank you for the interview - very interesting to see everything and be here!
 Good luck to you all.